MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/vTrue/Set-AzureRmSnapshotImageReference.md

 PS C:\> New-AzureRmSnapshot -ResourceGroupName 'ResourceGroup01' -SnapshotName 'Snapshot01' -Snapshot $snapshotconfig;
 ```

 The first command creates a local snapshot object with size 10GB in Premium_LRS storage account type.
-It also sets Windows OS type.
+It also sets Windows operating system type.
 The second command sets the image ID and the logical unit number 0 for the snapshot obejct.
 The last command takes the snapshot object and creates a snapshot with name 'Snapshot01' in resource group 'ResourceGroup01'.